-As of March 31, 2021 and December 31, 2020, we had cash, cash equivalents and short-term investments of \$147.0 million and \$133.8 million, respectively.
-The balances exclude long-term investments of \$23.7 million and \$50.5 million as of those same periods.
+As of March 31, 2022 and December 31, 2021, we had cash, cash equivalents and short-term investments of \$91.5 million and \$106.8 million, respectively.
+The balances exclude long-term investments of \$19.2 million and \$19.9 million as of those same periods.
 Our cash equivalents, short-term and long-term investments are held in money market funds, certificate of deposits, repurchase agreements, investments in corporate debt securities, municipal debt obligations and government agency obligations.

-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations through 2023.
+Based on our current business plans including an analysis of our contractual obligations and commitments as of March 31, 2022, we believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations through 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.